estefan3112/Retroarch-Realistic-Bezel-Artwork/README.md

-This is a collection of John Merrit's Realistic Bezels that he originally produced for Retroarch.
+This is a collection based on John Merrit's Realistic Bezels that he originally produced for RetroPie.
+Main contributions of this repository:
+- This is mainly for RetroArch MacOS, but with a correction of the path in the game .cfg, it works on any OS.
+- I remove the scratch screens (you can have them in my MAME repo switched on and off).
+- I add decent screen bezels and screen masks as layers and merge them into one PNG (example: 1943).
+- I add single bezels from other producers, such as Orion's Angel (e.g. Alien Syndrome).
+- Only unchanged bezels of John Merrit will stay.
+This is strictly non-commercial work.

 ## UPDATE 2021: a fresh start for my Mac
 On my M1 Mac, Retroarch Metal gives me the best Arcarde experience.
 I started to refresh the overlays stored here, but it will be a long and tedious work.
 Whenever you find a new configuration file in the Mac Config folder, you can expect a refreshed overlay in the overlay diretory as well.